JakobLeander/colmi-ring/README.md

 ## Important Notes

 - Device address format: `XX:XX:XX:XX:XX:XX` (MAC address)
-- The ring must be discovered and paired before connection
+- The ring cannot be paired to other devices or it cannot be discovered
 - Raw sensor streaming sends approximately 1 packet per second
 - Always use the `async with` context manager for proper connection lifecycle management